Manuel-Aullo/module-federation/README.md

  2. Use the webpack configuration example above to configure `webpack.config.json` file for both the remote and the host and run `npm start` in the terminal for both projects.

- 3. In the `remote` running on port :3001 Create a button component that receives color, text and expose it from the `remote` running on port :3001 and import it into the `host` running on port :3002.
+ 3. In the `remote` running on port :3001 Create a button component that receives color and text and expose it from the `remote` running on port :3001 and import it into the `host` running on port :3002.

  4. Use persons.js array as data source and the persons image directory from the repo, import them into the remote grab the carousel component (Note: you'll need to install [Semantic UI React](https://react.semantic-ui.com/usage) `npm install semantic-ui-react semantic-ui-css` ) and place it into the `remote` running on port :3001.